eprbell/rp2/doc/developer_guide.md

 Read the [Contributing](../CONTRIBUTING.md) document.

 ## Design Guidelines
-RP2 code adheres to these principles:
+RP2 code follows to these principles:
 * immutability: all class fields are private (prepended with double-underscore).
 Fields that need public access have a read-only property.
 Write-properties are never used;
 * runtime checks: parameters of public functions are type-checked at runtime:
   * `Configuration.type_check_*()` for primitive types;